Justin-MarianPopescu/PageRank/README.md

 Based on the Q and R matrices, the function will then solve the n systems of equations.
 Overall, the Algebraic function will calculate the PageRank vector using the hyperlinks matrix and the damping factor, and use the Gram-Schmidt algorithm to compute the inverse of the matrix.

+### ***Task 3: Fuzzy Logic***

+***Fuzzy logic*** is an approach that deals with uncertainty and imprecision in decision-making processes.
+In the context of PageRank algorithm, fuzzy logic is used to calculate the degree of belonging of a web page to the set of important pages.

+*Fuzzy logic can calculate the output y for the equation based on uncertain or imprecise input values, improving the accuracy and flexibility of the calculation process.*

+The degree of importance of a web page can be determined based on 2 factors in our case:

+ 1. number of incoming links
+ 2. the quality of those links

+ However, these factors are not always precise and can have varying degrees of importance.

+Fuzzy logic allows us to model this uncertainty by assigning degrees of membership to each factor based on their relevance.

+The number of incoming links can be assigned a high degree of membership, the quality of links and the relevance of the content can be assigned different degrees of membership based on their respective importance:

+1. ***Combine these degrees of membership*** to calculate a final degree of belonging for each web page.
+This degree of belonging can then be used to rank the web pages based on their importance and relevance.
+2. ***Fuzzy logic can be applied to equations*** by assigning degrees of membership to the input variables based on their respective values. ***Each membership*** function can be represented as a fuzzy set with a corresponding membership ***value between 0 and 1***.
+3. ***Determine the degree of membership of each input value*** to each fuzzy set, and use these membership values to calculate the output y.
+We can then use these membership values to calculate the corresponding output y using the fuzzy rule-based system given.

+### Tests & Results